gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 };
 ```

 In the previous code sample, notice that the `i18next` instance has been initialized with the current language of the `i18nextPlugin` instance by providing the `lng` option.
-If the user's language has been detected during bootstrapping, the `i18next` instance will be initialized with the user's language which has been deduced from either a `?language` querystring parameter or the user's navigator language settings.
-Otherwise, the application the instance will be initialized with the fallback language.
+If the user language has been detected during bootstrapping, the `i18next` instance will be initialized with the user language which has been deduced from either a `?language` querystring parameter or the user navigator language settings.
+Otherwise, the application instance will be initialized with the fallback language.

 ### Localize the home page resources